 I drink eight to ten 8-ounce glasses of water a day.
 Is it ever possible to drink too much water?
 A friend told me that it was possible and that drinking too much water sets your bodily fluids out of balance.
 Please let me know the details about water intake and health.
 Thanks.

-More than half of our body is made up of water.
-Our bodies continuously send us signals to drink more water or excrete it in order to maintain homeostasis or internal fluid balance.
-As a result, a dry mouth or a feeling of thirst lets us know that we are dehydrated and need to replenish our fluids, whereas a feeling of fullness from drinking enough liquids is one of our bodies' ways of telling us to stop drinking.
+More than half of the human body is made up of water.
+The body continuously sends signals to drink more water or excrete it in order to maintain homeostasis or internal fluid balance.
+As a result, a dry mouth or a feeling of thirst indicates a need to replenish fluids, whereas a feeling of fullness from drinking enough liquids is one way the body says to stop drinking.
 The average person requires a minimum of six to eight 8-ounce glasses of water per day to sustain a healthy environment in the body.
 It sounds like you're in the ballpark.

 Water plays a vital role in maintaining a variety of body processes, such as: